aws-samples/aws-private-decoy-resources/README.md

 ## Deploying the resources to a different AWS Region from the one in the blog
 To deploy the template and code without changes to a different AWS Region than the one identified in the blog:

+1. Ensure that you have [enabled AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-enable.html#securityhub-enable-console) in the AWS Region where you want to deploy the resources.

 1. Clone this repository to your desktop using git.
     ```
     git clone https://github.com/aws-samples/aws-private-decoy-resources.git